wbamberg/idl-reference/docs/nsIProcess.md

 Executes the file this object was initialized with optionally calling
 an observer after the process has finished running.
-@param args       An array of arguments to pass to the process in the
-                  native character set.
-@param count      The length of the args array.
-@param observer   An observer to notify when the process has completed.
-It
-                  will receive this process instance as the subject and
-                  "process-finished" or "process-failed" as the topic.
-The
-                  observer will be notified on the main thread.
-@param holdWeak   Whether to use a weak reference to hold the observer.

 #### Parameters ####